dlanger/simple-slideshow/README.md

 # Simple Slideshow #

-A simple, no-fuss jQuery + Cycle Lite plugin for Wordpress.
+A simple, no-fuss jQuery + Cycle (regular or Lite) plugin for Wordpress.

 ## Usage ##